Diseases in the Egyptian Mau: A detailed look at this fascinating and rare cat breed

 Symptoms: Bad breath, bleeding gums, loose teeth

-Diagnosis: Oral examination, X-ray
+Diagnosis: Oral cavity examination, X-ray

 Treatment: Teeth cleaning, antibiotics, tooth extraction

-Prevention: Regular tooth brushing, dental hygiene checks
+Prevention: Regular tooth brushing, dental checkups

 Leukodystrophy

-Symptoms: Incoordination, muscle tremors, paralysis
+Symptoms: Coordination problems, muscle tremors, paralysis

-Diagnosis: MRI, genetic testing, neurological examination
+Diagnosis: MRI, genetic tests, neurological examination

 Treatment: Physiotherapy, anticonvulsants